 But what if you’re like me and you have limited space?
-If your freezer is the 4-cubic-foot unit attached to your fridge; if you’re on the fourth floor and don’t have a storage-unit let along a root cellar; if your kitchen is one of those badly-laid-out 1970s messes that make “shove it under the bed” look like an efficient storage technique?
+What if your freezer is the 4-cubic-footer attached to your fridge, you’re on the fourth floor and don’t have a storage-unit let along a root cellar, and your kitchen is one of those badly-laid-out 1970s messes that make “shove it under the bed” look like an efficient storage technique?
 Then what do you do?

 Part of me just says “Increase your definition of ‘local’ to include several hours (and possibly an international border) south of where you actually live”.
-I fall back on this a lot (such as when buying frozen “product of Canada” broccoli or peas) and just hope they weren’t grown in BC.
+I fall back on this a lot (such as when buying frozen “product of Canada” broccoli or peas) and just hope they were grown in Niagara or Quebec, rather than BC.

 If you live in Ottawa, in a small space, and want to eat local during winter, what do you do?